 In this condition, tissue normally found only in the uterus starts to grow outside the uterus — in the ovaries, fallopian tubes, or other parts of the pelvic cavity.
 It can cause abnormal bleeding, dysmenorrhea, general pelvic pain, and lower back pain.

-To determine whether a problem requires treatment, the doctor will ask several questions and do a thorough physical exam.
+To determine whether a problem requires treatment, the doctor will ask several questions and do a physical exam.
 The doctor may do a pelvic exam, blood tests, or urine tests.
-If there might be a structural problem, an ultrasound or CAT scan may be performed.
-Together, these tests can help the doctor determine how a condition should be handled.
+If there might be a structural problem, an ultrasound or CT scan might be done.
+These tests can help the doctor decide how to handle a condition.

-Growths such as polyps or fibroids can often be removed and endometriosis can often be treated with medications or surgery.
-If a hormone imbalance is to blame, the doctor may suggest hormone therapy with birth control pills or other hormone-containing medications.
-Conditions like clotting disorders or thyroid problems may require treatment as well.
+Growths such as polyps or fibroids often can be removed, and endometriosis treated with medicines or surgery.
+If a hormone imbalance is to blame, the doctor may suggest hormone therapy with birth control pills or other hormone-containing medicines.
+Conditions like clotting disorders or thyroid problems also may require treatment.

-And for menstrual pain with no underlying medical cause, anti-inflammatory medicines are the most effective treatment.
+For menstrual pain not due to any medical problem, anti-inflammatory medicines like ibuprofen are the most effective treatment.

-Although most period problems aren't cause for alarm, certain symptoms do call for a trip to the doctor.
+Although most period problems aren't cause for alarm, certain symptoms do call for a doctor visit.
 This is particularly true if a girl's normal cycle changes.

 So take your daughter to her doctor if she:

-When your daughter's experiencing a particularly bad bout of PMS or cramps, you can help make her more comfortable.
+When your daughter's having a particularly bad bout of PMS or cramps, you can help make her more comfortable.
 Suggest that she:

-But the most important way you can help your daughter feel more at ease about her period is to talk to her and explain that most annoying or uncomfortable conditions that accompany menstruation are normal and may improve over time.
+Most important, talk to her and explain that most annoying or uncomfortable parts of menstruation are normal and may improve over time.
 And be understanding when she's cranky and unhappy.
 After all, no one's at her best all the time.